-In our opinion, the methods and calculations used in the 2019 GASB Statement Nos.
+In our opinion, the methods and calculations used in the 2020 GASB Statement Nos.
 68 and 75 calculations of the aforementioned plans are reasonable and comply with the Governmental Accounting Standards Board (GASB) Statement Nos.
-68 and 75 and are in compliance with practices promulgated by the Actuarial Standards.
+68 and 75 and comply with practices promulgated by the Actuarial Standards.
 The intended audience is the OSA.
 The authors of this report are available to answer questions.

-Ms. Amy Senogles March 9, 2020 Page 3
+Ms. Amy Senogles March 4, 2021 Page 3